kartoza/osgs/README.md

 - [docker compose](https://docs.docker.com/compose/) (must install from pip3)

 A more complete outline of server configuration is available in the documentation https://kartoza.github.io/osgs/installation/server_preparation.html

+### Windows

+Note that the stack is designed to be run on linux.

+Make is available on Windows using various installation methods, including [chocolatey](https://community.chocolatey.org/packages/make).
+Whilst it is technically feasible to configure and run the system on Docker for Windows, or using Windows Subsystem for Linux, there have been numerous issues in the past with this approach and it is recommended that the stack is run in a virtual machine when deployed on windows infrastructure.

 ### Setup Domain Name